 - Is the location suitable for transport links and local amenities?

-- Are their enough utilities and appliances like washing machines, shower rooms, ovens, cupboard space?
+- Are there enough utilities and appliances like washing machines, shower rooms, ovens, and cupboard space?

 - Is there any outside space or garden?

 - Does the property offer WiFi and a place to watch TV?

 If the answer is no to any of these questions, then there is a strong possibility you have an opportunity to offer a better product and attract more tenants than your competitors.